apache/arrow/docs/source/developers/guide/index.rst

   a contribution to learn more about the library and grow your skills.

-* You use Arrow in a project you are working on and you would like to implement a new feature.
+* You use Arrow in a project you are working on and you would like to implement a new feature or fix a bug you encountered.

 Read more about the project in the :ref:`architectural_overview` section.